 Luxembourg Orienteering Club asbl was formed in April 2016.
-We are the first official orienteering club in Luxembourg, and our aim is to encourage participation in the sport of orienteering in Luxembourg.
+We are the first official orienteering club in Luxembourg, and our aim is to develop and encourage participation in the sport of orienteering in Luxembourg.

-We meet socially every 6-8 weeks.
-Most of our members have moved to Luxembourg from other countries, and some have many years of experience in the sport.
+We now have around fifty members, including over twenty families.
+Many of our members have moved to Luxembourg from other countries, and some have been orienteering for decades.

 Orienteering is a sport that combines both a physical and a mental element.
-The basic idea in orienteering is to proceed from course start to finish by visiting a number of control points in a predetermined order, with the help of map and compass.
-In an orienteering race, athletes must run at speed through the terrain, with the winner taking the fastest elapsed time to complete the course - as with downhill skiing, in most races runners each start at a different time, rather than all together.
-What is unique to orienteering is that an orienteer must navigate alone and make quick decisions, often while moving at high speed.
+The basic idea in orienteering is to proceed from course start to finish by visiting control points in a pre-determined order, with the help of map and compass.
+There is no set route between control points: the challenge is to use the map to choose and execute the best route.
+In an orienteering race, athletes must run at speed through the terrain, with the winner taking the fastest elapsed time to complete the course.
+As with downhill skiing, in most races runners each start at a different time, rather than all together.
+What is unique to orienteering is that an orienteer must navigate alone and make quick route choices, often while moving at high speed.

-Orienteering is a low-cost sport suitable for both genders and all ages.
+Orienteering is a low-cost sport suitable for each gender and all ages.
 Courses of varying lengths are offered to match age and aptitudes.
+In many countries, orienteering has marketed itself, with good reason, as a true “Sport for All”.

 |video about orienteering in German||in French|

-In many countries, orienteering has marketed itself, with good cause, as a true “Sport for All”.
-Elite international competitors are distance runners of the highest levels of strength and fitness, and some of the most intense competition is between wiry veterans with thirty years or more of experience.
-But orienteering is open to anyone who is physically active - the sport also attracts both young children just old enough to read a map, and men and women of middle age or older who simply wish to move slowly through unspoilt woodland while enjoying the intellectual challenge of route-finding.
+Elite international competitors are distance runners of the highest levels of strength and fitness.
+Some of the most intense competition is also between wiry veterans with thirty years or more of experience.
+But orienteering is open to anyone who is physically active - the sport attracts both young children just old enough to read a map, and men and women of middle age or older who simply wish to move slowly through unspoilt woodland while enjoying the intellectual challenge of route-finding.
 This “grass-roots” appeal to such a broad audience has underpinned the successful development of the sport in many countries.

-An orienteering competition – usually referred to as an “event” – will normally offer classes for competition divided by age, but all sharing the same organisation, map and infrastructure.
-Children begin to run at age 10 or under and step up a class every two years, and older competitors move to progressively shorter courses every five years through to 70 plus.
-For many, orienteering is a sport for life - there are cases where three generations of the same family have taken part in a single orienteering event.
+An orienteering competition – usually referred to as an “event” – will usually offer classes for competition divided by age, but all sharing the same organisation, map, and infrastructure.
+Children begin to run at age 10 or under and step up a class every two years, and older competitors move to progressively shorter courses every five years through to 70-plus.
+For many, orienteering is a sport for life – sometimes three generations of the same family take part in a single orienteering event.

 Using the map is at the heart of any orienteering activity.
 Originally, government-made maps were used, but since the 1960’s almost all competitive orienteering has used maps made specially for orienteering.
-Many orienteering maps are now produced not just for formal orienteering races, but also for informal training and for teaching purposes.
-In some countries, many schools will have a orienteering map made of their school grounds, or local park or sports fields, because an accurate, easy to handle, large scale map is best suited for teaching the basic skills of navigation.
+Such maps are now produced not just for formal orienteering races, but also for informal training and for teaching purposes.
+In some countries, many schools will have an orienteering map made of their school grounds, or local park or sports fields, because an accurate, easy to handle, large scale map of a familiar area is ideally suited for teaching the basic skills of navigation.